China and its Discontents

 Conversely, the Maritime Silk Road is also designed to cement relationships with countries that are tacitly friendly to China such as Malaysia, Cambodia, Sri Lanka, and Pakistan.
 This will be accomplished primarily through economic incentives like infrastructure development and trade deals.
 In this sense, the Maritime Silk Road not only stands side by side with the Silk Road Economic Belt, but also as part of a historical continuum that includes China’s past investment in maritime-related infrastructure, which has been referred to by some as a “String of Pearls” policy.
 If one wants to know what kind of infrastructure projects China will fund in the future, look to what it has done in the past: oil and natural gas links to Myanmar’s port in Sittwe, ports in Sri Lanka such as the Hambantota and Colombo Port City projects, and the Pakistani port in Gwadar.
 Indeed, China and Malaysia have already announced a joint port project in Malacca.
 Meanwhile, China, which is already the largest trading partner for most countries in Southeast and South Asia, is also signing new free trade agreements with countries such as Sri Lanka.

-Chinese infrastructure investment, intended primarily to strengthen China’s energy security and increase trade between China and its neighbors, will now get a huge boost with the creation of both the Asian Infrastructure Investment Fund and more specialized investment vehicles such as the Maritime Silk Road Bank and the Silk Road Fund.
-While the AIIB has had the flashiest rollout with China contributing $50 billion USD to a planned $100 billion USD in capital, the other two funds are no slouches: the Silk Road Fund has plans for $40 billion USD in capital, while the Maritime Silk Road Bank hopes to attract $100 billion RMB in investment.
+Chinese infrastructure investment, intended primarily to strengthen China’s energy security and increase trade between China and its neighbors, will now get a huge boost with the creation of both the AIIB and more specialized investment vehicles such as the Maritime Silk Road Bank and the Silk Road Fund.
+While the AIIB has had the flashiest rollout, with China contributing $50 billion to a planned $100 billion USD in capital, the other two funds are no slouches: the Silk Road Fund has plans for $40 billion in capital, while the Maritime Silk Road Bank hopes to attract 100 billion RMB ($16 billion) in investment.

 The Maritime Silk Road, along with the attendant Silk Road Economic Belt, is truly a multi-headed dragon, so large that it is difficult to disaggregate its many parts.
-The most difficult challenge for China, however, will not be building infrastructure and signing trade deals—these are no doubt massive undertakings, but they are fundamentally instrumental tasks that will not receive much opposition from countries in the region.
-The more difficult objective for China is translating investment and trade into building a coalition of states in the region that align their values and foreign policy goals with that of China, and indeed identify with China at the expense of competitors like the US.
-China will likely find this kind of bandwagoning hard to pull off—when it comes down to it, the Maritime Silk Road may wash away like sand.
+The most difficult challenge for China, however, will not be building infrastructure and signing trade deals — these are no doubt massive undertakings, but they are fundamentally instrumental tasks that will not receive much opposition from countries in the region.
+The more difficult objective for China is translating investment and trade into building a coalition of states in the region that align their values and foreign policy goals with those of China, and indeed identify with China at the expense of competitors like the U.S. China will likely find this kind of bandwagoning hard to pull off — when it comes down to it, the Maritime Silk Road may wash away like sand.

 Written by Will